The UK's EU referendum: All you need to know

-BT chairman Sir Mike Rake, a recent CBI president, says there are "no credible alternatives" to staying in the EU.
-But others disagree, such as Lord Bamford, chairman of JCB, who says an EU exit would allow the UK to negotiate trade deals as our country "rather than being one of 28 nations".
+BT chairman Sir Mike Rake, a recent CBI president, said there were "no credible alternatives" to staying in the EU.
+But others disagreed, such as Lord Bamford, chairman of JCB, who said an EU exit would allow the UK to negotiate trade deals as our country "rather than being one of 28 nations".

-So who is leading the rival sides in the campaign?
+Who led the rival sides in the campaign?

 Thanks for sending in your questions.
 Here are a selection of them, and our answers:

 Which MPs were for staying and which for leaving?

 The good news for Edward, from Cambridge, who asked this question, is we have been working on exactly such a list.
 Click here for the latest version.

 How much does the UK contribute to the EU and how much do we get in return?

 In answer to this query from Nancy from Hornchurch - the UK is one of 10 member states who pay more into the EU budget than they get out, only France and Germany contribute more.
 In 2014/15, Poland was the largest beneficiary, followed by Hungary and Greece.

 The UK also gets an annual rebate that was negotiated by Margaret Thatcher and money back, in the form of regional development grants and payments to farmers, which added up to £4.6bn in 2014/15.
 According to the latest Treasury figures, the UK's net contribution for 2014/15 was £8.8bn - nearly double what it was in 2009/10.